-For some people, October symbolizes the start of autumn.
-But for anyone eligible for Medicare, the arrival of October means something much more important – the start of Medicare Open Enrollment season.
+October symbolizes the start of autumn.
+But for anyone eligible for Medicare, the arrival of October also brings the start of Medicare Open Enrollment season.

-While others are perusing the beautiful fall leaves, you have a much more important task; you need to peruse the array of options available to you for Medicare Advantage, Medicare Part D prescription drug coverage and any other Medicare supplement plans you currently have (or might now need).
-Below are six reasons why every Medicare beneficiary should review their current Medicare plan choices during the annual open enrollment period.
+It’s time to consider the options available to you for Medicare Advantage, Medicare Part D prescription drug coverage, and any other Medicare supplement plans you currently have (or might need).

 - Physicians may retire or relocate, and medical facilities may change their terms for Medicare beneficiaries.
-If having a specific doctor or medical center is important to you, you should make sure that provider is in your plan’s network.
+If having a specific doctor or medical center is important to you, make sure the provider is in your plan’s network.

 - There are no shortcuts when selecting your Medicare coverage.
 Many people feel overwhelmed by the choices in Medicare plans, so they just select Original Medicare and then pick a PDP and supplemental plans that their friends or family have told them are good.
 Each person’s health situation is different, so something that works for a friend or relative may end up costing you more because the coverage doesn’t fit your needs.

-Medicare annual open enrollment runs from Oct.
-15 through Dec.
-7, and your new coverage starts on Jan.
-1, 2017.
+Medicare’s annual Open Enrollment Period runs from October 15 through December 7, and your new coverage starts on January 1.
 Reviewing your Medicare plan options now will help ensure you have the right coverage when you need it.